FarahIbrar/Programming-in-Python/scikit-learn-projects/customer segmentation/README.md

 # Customer Segmentation for E-commerce

 ## Description
 This project focuses on performing customer segmentation for an e-commerce dataset using machine learning techniques.
-By clustering customers based on their purchasing behavior, the aim is to identify distinct customer segments that can be targeted with personalized marketing strategies, ultimately improving customer engagement and sales.
+By clustering customers based on their purchasing behaviour, the aim is to identify distinct customer segments that can be targeted with personalized marketing strategies, ultimately improving customer engagement and sales.

 The data for this project is available here: [Customer Segmentation Data Source](https://archive.ics.uci.edu/dataset/502/online+retail+ii)